-DOC is pleased to publish the results from our COVID-19 Impact Survey, conducted in mid-April.
-The survey looks at both quantitative and qualitative impacts of COVID 19 on Canadian documentary workers – a sector already suffering from a downturn in production as a result of ongoing market disruption and fragmentation.
+DOC is pleased to publish the results from our two COVID-19 Impact surveys, conducted in mid-April.
+The surveys explored both quantitative and qualitative impacts of COVID 19 on Canadian documentary workers – a sector already suffering from a downturn in production as a result of ongoing market disruption and fragmentation.

-DOC will be using the results of the survey to highlight the unique challenges faced by the documentary sector with key funders and decision makers and to inform the kinds of customized supports it provides for its members.
+DOC is using this report highlight the unique challenges faced by the documentary sector with key funders and decision makers and to inform the kinds of customized supports it provides for its members.

 - 172 people completed the survey: 145 people in English and 27 in French.

 - Respondents came from 8 of 10 provinces and 2 of the 3 territories.

 - Respondents were broadly representative in terms of gender and cultural diversity.

 - A large majority (74%) indicated they derive 50% or more of their income from work in the documentary sector and a majority said they have worked in the sector for more than 15 years.